 - Events anticipating between 100-300 people must be registered at least 2 weeks prior

 A venue for the event must be secured in advance of submitting an Event Registration Form* in BearSync.

 All events and activities held on Sundays through Thursdays must end by 12 midnight.
 Friday and Saturday events and activities must end by 2 AM; alcohol service must end at 12:45 AM (so drinking ends by 1 AM) for events that qualify for a Class F license.
 A Class F – temporary liquor license is required for events where alcohol will be served and money will be collected at the event for any reason.
 Events with alcohol may only be held after 5 PM on Fridays and though 2 AM on Sunday morning.

 If your event or activity meets the criteria for event registration and either alcohol will be served or the event or activity can be defined as a party, please refer to the Party Planning and Management Procedures for additional information.

 Students organizing events or activities with an anticipated attendance of less than 100 may still find it beneficial to register the event or activity or consult with the SAO, particularly if there are any safety or security concerns; such as a famous, political, or potentially controversial speaker.

-To allow first-year students to focus on mandatory Orientation activities, student groups may not sponsor events or activities until after the Fall Activities Fair.
+To allow first-year undergraduate students to focus on mandatory Orientation activities, student groups may not sponsor events or activities until after the Fall Activities Fair.
 This includes tabling in J. Walter Wilson or on the Main Green.
 Parties, as defined by this policy, are not permitted during Orientation, including the first weekend after classes begin, except those planned by the Orientation Welcoming Committee.